 6.1.1.
-Responsibilities of licensees
+Licensees' responsibilities

-For the purposes of indicator 6 in Article 62, if requested the licensee must submit to the licensor the completed player transfer balance package for a licensee's player transfer information in respect of the defined player registration period.
+For the purposes of indicator 6 in Article 62, if requested the licensee must submit the completed player transfer balance package to the licensor for the defined player registration period.

 The licensee must validate the player transfer balance package prior to submission by completing the management representation schedule, certifying that: